 Section 4.
 Deposits.
 All funds of the Association not otherwise employed shall be deposited from time to time to the credit of the Association in such banks, trust companies, or other depositories as may be determined by resolution of the Executive Council.

 Section 5.
 Negotiable Instruments.
-All checks, drafts, notes, bonds, bills of exchange, and orders for the payment of money of the Association under $5,000 must be signed by any one of the following individuals: the President, President-Elect and EDI Executive Administrator.
+All checks, drafts, notes, bonds, bills of exchange, and orders for the payment of money of the Association under $5,000 must be signed by any one of the following individuals: the President, President-Elect and IMI Executive Administrator.
 Any instrument over $5,000 requires two signatures from those named above.
 Any staff member who reconciles the bank statement or who prepares checks may not have check signing authority.
 Withdrawals from the investment account require two signatures, one of which must be the President.

 Section 6.
 Purchase and Sale Contracts.
 The President or the President-Elect shall have the authority to enter into written or oral contracts for the purchase and sale of goods and services on behalf of the Association.
-The President may delegate this authority, as appropriate, to one or more members of the EDI office staff.
+The President may delegate this authority, as appropriate, to one or more members of the IMI office staff.

 WAEA will not take a position on any public policy issue.